 Members of the Russell Stanger String Quartet perform several times a year on campus, in the community and across Virginia, meeting weekly for professional coachings.
 Often appearing in master classes with leading internationally known quartets, the quartet rehearses twice a week and serves in leadership roles in the ODU Symphony Orchestra.

-For more information contact ODU Chamber Music Coordinator Dr. Paul Kim.
+For more information contact ODU Chamber Music Coordinator Dr. Paul S. Kim.